 It’s that special time of year when I need to start the annual battle to kit out the kids’ feet without kissing goodbye to a small fortune.
 Joy.
 This has been a Big Spend for us for long enough, though, that I have developed some ways of tackling it.
 You can read everything I have learned about Cutting The Cost Of Kids’ Shoes – written a few years back – and then you can pause and smile wryly at my naive assumption that this was all there is to keeping shoe-shopping to a sensible budget…

 I thought I had it sussed.
 The kids were kitted out in new shoes that protected their little feet as well as my small budget.
 Then Tartan Boy hit adolescence and the goal posts moved overnight.

 Suddenly it wasn’t enough that the shoe was the right size – it had to be the right brand too.
 A branded shoe is never a budget shoe – they start out at a ridiculously inflated price and no 50% off sticker can bring it down to the same level as a discounted shoe that started out at a lower price.
 So branded shoes were a step too far for me.
 But non-branded shoes were a leap over the cliff-edge of cool for Tartan Boy.
 Problem.

 You can read how I (almost) solved it in What To Do When Your Kids Want Branded Shoes And You Want To Stay On Budget.
 Although, to be honest, it’s less a problem you can solve, more a curve you can try to stay ahead of.
 So if you have any other secrets of sane shoe shopping, I would love to hear them.
 Please share them in the Comments below.

-I will be back next week with a fresh Thrifty Habits Planner and advice about what to make with a glut of cheap plums.
+I will be back next week with a fresh Thrifty Habits Planner and advice on how to avoid being a pay day millionaire.

 Free, Downloadable Thrifty Habits Planner To Keep You On Track